Women's Association of Andorra: History

 Following the approval of the Constitution of Andorra, in November 1994, a group of feminist women created the Women's Association of Andorra with the aim of raising the profile of women in the new constitutional framework and acting as a feminist lobby.
 It was registered in January 1995.

 The first goal they achieved was the legalisation of tubal ligation in 1995.
 Among the milestones achieved by ADA are civil marriage and divorce in 1999, equality for women in acquiring nationality, access for women to management positions in companies and politics, the creation of family courts in 2016, and the provision of childcare facilities.

 In 2003, they organised the first international conference, ‘"Veu i visió de les dones" (Women's Voices and Visions), and in 2004, the Alba group integrated the Association formed, which aims to achieve improvements in the fight against breast cancer and free mammograms for women over 50.

 In September 2025 ADA welcomed the government's proposal to equalise maternity leave.

 ADA celebrated its 30 anniversary in September 2025.

 In September 2025, it was announced that Elvira Geli would succeed Mònica Cordina as president of the Association.
+Geli assumed the role on 13 November 2025.